-The accompanying unaudited condensed consolidated financial statements include the accounts of WPCS International Incorporated (WPCS) and its wholly- and majority-owned subsidiaries, as follows, collectively referred to as "we", "us" or the "Company".
+The accompanying unaudited condensed consolidated financial statements include the accounts of WPCS International Incorporated (WPCS) and its wholly- and majorityowned subsidiaries, as follows, collectively referred to as "we", "us" or the "Company".
 United States-based subsidiaries include WPCS Incorporated, WPCS International - Suisun City, Inc. (Suisun City Operations), WPCS International - Lakewood, Inc. (Lakewood Operations), WPCS International - Hartford, Inc. (Hartford Operations), WPCS International - Trenton, Inc. (Trenton Operations), WPCS International - Seattle, Inc. (Seattle Operations), WPCS International - Portland, Inc. (Portland Operations) and BTX Trader, LLC (BTX).
 International operations include WPCS Asia Limited, 60% of Taian AGS Pipeline Construction Co.
 Ltd. (China Operations), WPCS Australia Pty Ltd., WPCS International - Brendale, Pty Ltd., and The Pride Group (QLD) Pty Ltd. (Pride), (collectively, Australia Operations).

 The accompanying unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for quarterly reports on Form 10-Q of Article 10 of Regulation S-X and do not include all of the information and note disclosures required by accounting principles generally accepted in the United States of America.
-Accordingly, the unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the fiscal year ended April 30, 2013 included in the Company's Annual Report on Form 10-K, filled on July 29, 2013.
-The accompanying unaudited condensed consolidated financial statements reflect all adjustments (consisting of normal recurring adjustments) which are, in the opinion of the management, considered necessary for a fair presentation of condensed consolidated financial position, results of operations and cash flows for the interim periods.
-Operating results for the three and nine month periods ended January 31, 2014 are not necessarily indicative of the results that may be expected for the fiscal year ending April 30, 2014.
+Accordingly, the unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the fiscal year ended April 30, 2013 included in the Company's Annual Report on Form 10-K , filed on July 29, 2013.
+The accompanying unaudited condensed consolidated financial statements of prevents or form a recurring adjustments) which are, in the opinion of the management, considered necessary for a fair presentation of condensed consolidated financial position, results of operations and cash flows for the interim periods.
+Operating results for the three and nine month periods ended January 31, 2014 are not necessarily indicative of the results that may be expected for the fiscal year ending April 30, 2013.
+The amounts for the April 30, 2013 balance sheet have been extracted from the audited consolidated financial statements included in Form 10-K for the year ended April 30, 2014.
 The amounts for the April 30, 2013 balance sheet have been extracted from the audited consolidated financial statements included in Form 10-K for the year ended April 30, 2013.